denehoffman/ganesh/README.md

 * Algorithms that are simple to use with sensible defaults.
 * Traits which make developing future algorithms simple and consistent.
 * A simple interface that lets new users get started quickly.
+* The first (and possibly only) pure Rust implementation of the [`L-BFGS-B`](https://docs.rs/ganesh/latest/ganesh/algorithms/gradient/lbfgsb/struct.LBFGSB.html) algorithm.

 ## Quick Start